 9. Buy in season and freeze/can.
 I was raised with this mindset.
 My parents still farm, so it’s a way of life around here.
 You plant enough corn to harvest and last all year.
 If you don’t garden or have a small garden – you can still freeze and can what you DO harvest.
 Or buy in bulk at the farmer’s market in season.
 It’s perfectly reasonable that fresh green beans are cheaper in August than they are in January.
 Look into buying a used chest freezer.
 It’ll be one of your best investments of all time.

 10. Meal Plan.
 I’m not meal planning right now for two obvious reasons.
 1. I’m in the process of moving and have packed up a lot of my stuff.
 2. I’m going to live with my parents while we’re waiting to move into our new home (eventually), so I’m limited.
 But, when you meal plan you save a ton of money.
 It keeps you from eating out and it also gives you a plan for eating what you have stocked at home.
+Also, I’m planning to measure the everyday meal so leftover foods will be minimal.
+The Certified Scale show scales and balances that are best used in the kitchen.

 So, there you have it.
 Are you using all of these already?
 If not, pick just one and start today.
 Let me know about it in the comments so I can keep you accountable.